 Portugal is where I met my mates from Australia and New Zealand.
-Originally, I was only going to spend a few days in Lisbon wandering the cobblestone streets and a couple of days at Lagos in the Algarve regionon the Mediterranean coast.
-We were having so much fun in Lagos, two days turned into six!
-Instead of heading back to Barcelona I spent my birthday there.
-Lagos was, and probably still is, a town where all the waiters and bartenders were from English speaking countries: Australia, New Zealand, Ireland, England, Canada and the U.S.!
-Needless to say, I didn’t need to know much Portuguese, thankfully.
-By day we’d lounge on the beautiful, almost-white sand beaches surrounded by low, sunset-colored cliffs.
-By night, we’d go out for dinner followed by drinks and dancing until dawn – sometimes dancing on the bar.
-Some of my fondest memories are of Lagos.
-I’m definitely going back.
+Originally, I was only going to spend a few days in Lisbon wandering the cobblestone streets and then a couple of days in Lagos.
+We were having so much fun in Lagos, however, two days turned into six.
+Instead of heading back to Barcelona, I celebrated my 26th birthday in Lagos.

 Lagos was, and still is, one of my favorite towns.
 I finally revisited Lagos, along with Lisbon, in 2021.
 I also went to the Duoro Valley, Porto, Sintra, Braga, Coimbra and Cascais.